Are you at that stage where you are seriously thinking about how to downsize your life and save money?

 Learn to love what you already have and not constantly want the latest must have gadget, movie or clothing accessory.

-Do these things and you will simplify your life and save money and stress.
+Do these things and you will simplify your life, have more money and less stress.

 Time becomes more precious when you have a packed schedule.

-And a packed schedule means you pay for convenience like eating out, having someone do your cleaning, your gardening, washing your car.
+And a packed schedule means you end up paying for convenience like eating out, having someone do your cleaning, your gardening, washing your car.

 There is nothing wrong with having date nights at home with a good book, on your own or with your spouse.

-If you want to save money then downsizing your schedule and your stuff is a great way to do so.
+If you want to increase your savings and reduce spending then downsizing your schedule and your stuff is a great way to do so.

 Depending on just how busy you are, downsizing your schedule could amount to hundreds saved every month.

-Which could mean you do not need to downsize your house to save money.
+Which could mean you do not need to move to a new space to be saving money.
 Because you save the money you need this way instead.

 Should i downsize to save money?